 The #WellnessSoWhite debate: Is it racist?

 Spiralizer?
 Check.
 NutriBullet?
 Check.
 Avo toast?
 Check.
-Even if you weren’t an #eatclean devotee or didn’t go on a juice cleanse, chances are, they’ve found themselves on your kitchen worktop, Instagram or let’s face it, your belly.
+Even if you weren’t an #eatclean devotee or didn’t go on a juice cleanse, chances are, they’ve found themselves on your kitchen worktop, Instagram or let’s face it, in your belly.

 There’s no doubt that the wellness movement has shifted from a trend to arguably a national preoccupation.
 It’s now a $3.72trillion industry – and growing.